Myron Boadu: Monaco

 On 4 August 2021, Monaco announced the signing of Boadu on a five-year deal.
 It was reported that the deal cost €17,000,000.
 On 26 September 2021, he provided an assist for Sofiane Diop to seal a 3–1 win at Clermont Foot.
 Boadu scored his first goal for AS Monaco on 21 October in a 2–1 win against PSV Eindhoven in the Europa League.
 He scored his third goal in three matches away for Monaco in a row against Saint-Étienne.

 Loan to Twente

-On 1 February 2024, Boadu returned to the Netherlands and joined Twente on a loan until the end of the season.
-He scored on his debut for the Tukkers on 3 February, helping them to a 3–0 league victory against RKC Waalwijk after replacing Ricky van Wolfswinkel in the second half.
-Mainly a substitute early on, his form soon improved and he scored his second goal on 9 March, proving decisive in a 2–1 league win over Sparta Rotterdam.
+On 1 February 2024, Boadu returned to the Netherlands and joined Twente on loan for the remainder of the season.
+He scored on his debut for the Tukkers on 3 February, coming on for Ricky van Wolfswinkel in the second half of a 3–0 home league win over RKC Waalwijk.
+Used mainly as a substitute at first, he scored again on 9 March, a decisive goal in a 2–1 home win over Sparta Rotterdam.
+He finished the loan with three goals in 11 appearances as Twente ended the 2023–24 season third in the table.